model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 In summary, we tried to answer the following question for each approach:

-> Does the approach allows to perform stubbing of local/external functions/methods/types?
+> Does the approach allow stubbing of local/external functions/methods/types?

 | | Conditional compilation | Source-to-source transformation | AST-to-AST transformation | HIR-to-HIR transformation | MIR-to-MIR transformation |
 | --- | --- | --- | --- | --- | --- |